cometbft/cometbft/docs/architecture/tendermint-core/adr-042-state-sync.md

 and peers respond with some subset of the requested range and with notes on how to request the rest in parallel from other peers.
 Unlike chunk numbers, keys can be verified directly.
-And if some keys in the range are ommitted, proofs for the range will fail to verify.
+And if some keys in the range are omitted, proofs for the range will fail to verify.
 This way a node can start by requesting the entire tree from one peer, and that peer can respond with say the first few keys, and the ranges to request from other peers.